gabeochoa/break-ross/idea.md

 ### Recommended Implementation Strategy

 **For Development/Testing:**
-- Start with procedural generation
+- Start with NYC OSM data (real roads from the start)
-- Get gameplay working first
+- Get gameplay working with NYC roads
-- Add real road data later as enhancement
+- Add more regions later as enhancement

 **For Production:**
 - Pre-process OSM data offline